The Value of a Durable Power of Attorney, Healthcare Directive, and Living Will

 CHECKLIST TO CONSIDER IF YOU NEED A NEW OR REVISED POWER OF ATTORNEY

 - Does your General Durable Power of Attorney allow for Medicaid and estate tax planning or gifting?
-Many persons want the ability to engage in asset protection planning to shelter assets from the cost of nursing home care, income and death taxes.
-Your General Durable Power of Attorney should specifically grant your attorney(s)-in-fact the power to engage in this type of planning.
-We are recommending to all of our clients that they update their General Durable Power of Attorney if it does not specifically authorize this type of asset and income protection planning in the future.
+Many people want the ability to engage in asset protection planning to shelter assets from the costs of nursing home care, income taxes, and estate taxes.
+Your General Durable Power of Attorney should specifically grant your attorney(s)-in-fact, the power to engage in this type of planning.
+We are recommending that all of our clients update their General Durable Power of Attorney to specifically authorize this type of asset and income protection planning in the future.

 - Does your Health Care Power of Attorney reference the Health Insurance Portability and Accountability Act (“HIPAA”)?
 The HIPAA privacy rules have created a new category of private information called “Protected Health Information” (PHI) or “Protected Medical Information” (PMI).
-In order to avoid any issues about the persons to whom your health care provider may divulge your PHI, you should specifically state who has the right to receive your PHI.
-We are recommending to all our clients that they update their Health Care Powers of Attorney to include a HIPAA provision to avoid any inability of a Health Care Representative to receive information in the event of a medical emergency.
+To avoid any issues about the persons to whom your health care provider may divulge your PHI, you should specifically state who has the right to receive your PHI.
+We are recommending that all our clients update their Health Care Powers of Attorney to include a HIPAA provision to avoid a Health Care Representative’s inability to receive information in the event of a medical emergency.

 A DURABLE POWER OF ATTORNEY IN NEW JERSEY CAN GREATLY ASSIST IN ASSET PROTECTION PLANNING AND LIFE CARE PLANNING

 There is specific language that the attorneys at Hanlon Niemann & Wright often recommend putting into a power of attorney.
-First, the document should contain a clause granting your attorney(s)-in-fact the power to engage in asset protection, and estate tax planning and/or gifting.
-Many persons want the ability to engage in asset protection planning to shelter assets from the cost of nursing home care and death taxes.
+First, the document should contain a clause granting your attorney(s)-in-fact, the power to engage in asset protection, estate tax planning, and/or gifting.
+Many people want the ability to engage in asset protection planning to shelter assets from the cost of nursing home care and death taxes.

-If you have questions about a Power of Attorney, Health Care Directive and Living Will under NJ law, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+If you have questions about a Power of Attorney, Health Care Directive, and Living Will under NJ law, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.
 He’ll set up an office or video consultation, or conference call at your convenience.
 He is easy to talk to and will answer your questions in plain, simple English.

 Help!
 My child has developed a dangerous and extreme mental condition.

-If you have kids in college, please watch this video about a concerning increase we have been seeing in college-age kids with psychosis, emotional and cognitive problems.
-Hanlon Niemann & Wright can help NJ families find resources available to deal with these issues.
-We know where to go and how to get your child the help and resources he/she needs during this difficult period.
-Call Mr. Niemann today at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+If you have kids in college, please watch this video about a concerning increase we have been seeing in college-age kids with psychosis, emotional, and cognitive problems.
+Hanlon Niemann & Wright can help NJ families find resources to address these issues.
+We know where to go and how to get your child the help and resources he/she need during this challenging period.
+Call Mr. Niemann today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

-If you have questions about a Power of Attorney, Health Care Directive, Living Will and release of protected medical information, guardianship, or elder law matter in New Jersey, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+If you have questions about a Power of Attorney, Health Care Directive, Living Will, release of protected medical information, guardianship, or elder law matter in New Jersey, please get in touch with Fredrick P. Niemann, Esq. at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

 Set up an office consultation at your convenience.
 He is easy to talk to and will answer your questions in plain, simple English.